 Insert a clean siphon or hand pump into the water barrel.
 Our pump is stored wrapped in plastic to keep it clean and prevent it from becoming contaminated.
 If you do not have a pump, the water may be siphoned out using a tube or hose.

 Pump water into a pitcher or a smaller water storage container.
 Carefully examine the water.
 It should look and smell like clean drinking water.
 Filter the water before drinking if you have any concerns about the safety of the water.

 On a little side note, the hand pump we purchased does not actually fit our water barrels correctly.
 The pump is smaller than the opening on the barrel.

 It pumps the water just fine, but we are unable to leave the pump in the barrel.

 It should not be necessary to filter the water before drinking.
 However, filtering can only improve the taste and safety of the water.
 I will be drinking the water straight from the barrel, but I drink tap water.
-Jonathan, however, will always run his water through a quality filter before consuming.
-It is personal preference.
+Jonathan, however, will always run his water through a quality filter before consuming it.
+It is a personal preference.

 Get That Water Barrel Filled!

-We have so many people confess to us that they have the water barrels, but they are empty.
+We have so many people confess to us that they have water barrels, but they are empty.
 They haven’t gotten around to filling the barrels yet because they are not quite sure how to go about it.
 No excuses!
-Now you know exactly how to fill and treat a barrel of water for longer term storage.
+Now you know exactly how to fill and treat a barrel of water for long-term storage.

 Empty water barrels are useless in a disaster.
 No more excuses!
 Fill your water barrels today!